 People who visit former socialist countries seek artefacts that depict what life was like ‘on the other side’.

 And architecture is a powerful statement of that era in Europe’s history.

 The main impression tourists have of Zagreb is that it is not an obvious ex-socialist city.
 There are two reasons for that.

-The other reason has to do with the politics of memory.
-Or simply, what people consider worthy remembering and therefore celebrating.
+Secondly, we need to take into account the politics of memory.
+Or in short, what people consider worthy remembering and therefore celebrating.